 Bipolar disorder is a mental health disorder that is characterized by extreme shifts in mood, as well as fluctuations in energy and activity levels.
 When an individual is experiencing these abnormal shifts in moods, he or she will find it extremely difficult to function on a daily basis.
 This serious mental illness can destroy relationships with friends and family, prevent the ability to hold down a job, and make it hard to succeed in school.
 Bipolar is a life-long disorder that requires psychiatric support from qualified mental health professionals in order to be properly managed, allowing for a brighter future.

-Vermilion Behavioral Health Systems in Lafayette, Louisiana has been helping adolescents and adults in the community for over 30 years as the most comprehensive, free-standing provider of behavioral health services.
-Our 54-bed hospital provides adult specialty services and extended care substance abuse treatment, and is the region’s only provider of inpatient adolescent services.
+Vermilion Behavioral Health Systems in Lafayette, Louisiana has been helping the community for over 30 years as the most comprehensive, free-standing provider of behavioral health services.
+Our 54-bed hospital provides adult specialty services and extended care substance abuse treatment.
 At Vermilion’s treatment clinic, we recognize that the constant emotional ups and downs can be exhausting, both mentally and physically.
 You do not have to continue to battle the symptoms of bipolar disorder alone.
 The compassionate staff at Vermilion can help.